 Partial planning might mean bringing someone on to ensure you have a cohesive design or to handle the checklists while you handle the creative.
 A partial planner is still going to make sure your wedding day runs smoothly and coordinate with all the vendors, even the ones you have been communicating with through the planning process.
 While not as inclusive, this can be a more cost effective option if your budget is tighter.

 MONTH OF COORDINATION

 Your budget may not allow for a planner to walk you through every step but having someone to run your wedding day is very important.
-You, your wedding party and your mom will be busy getting ready and enjoying the day and you will not want to have to break to set up the tables or centerpieces.
+You, your wedding party and your mom will be busy getting ready and enjoying the day and you will not want to have to stop to oversee your vendors.
 This is where a coordinator steps in.
 They will take over logistics and communications in the busy weeks leading up to your wedding and then ensure that the wedding day runs smoothly.

 A coordinator can come in and review your contracts, details and needs.
 They can point out any holes in the planning and assist you in fixing those before wedding day arrives.
 Your coordinator can manage the little logistics and free you up to enjoy time with your family and friends.

 OTHER SERVICES & PERKS

 Often times, there is a misconception that a wedding planner's job is.
 So think about the words in the name...planner and coordinator.
 This does not encompass things like set up, decorating or clean up but not to worry...most planners offer these as additional services for a nominal fee to compliment your planning package or can recommend someone who does!